 There is no need to spray harmful chemicals on a dust mop if you have purchased the right kind of dust mop to begin with.
 Your floors are one of the best points of pride in your home.
 In fact, your floors might even be the place your baby takes his/her very first step.
 Make sure that your moments are not soiled by pesky residue and take care of your home the right way.

-To sum it all up, when I asked myself the question “what can I spray on a dust mop?”
-I genuinely assumed there was a product that would help ensure my home was clean.
-I learned, however, that the only product I need to maintain a clean house like grandma always had is a good, sturdy dust mop.
+To sum it all up, when asking the question “what can I spray on a dust mop?” you probably assumed there was a product that would help ensure your home was clean.
+Today you’ve learned, however, that the only product you need to maintain a dust-free, shiny floor is a good, sturdy dusting mop.

 For 40 years, Champion Supplies has provided customers with solutions to their cleaning problems through the use of unique high-performance products, the majority of which are made in the USA.
 Our philosophy has always been to custom make, source, and market products of the highest quality that are typically not available in stores.